cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 23 Sep 2019 08:00:00 +0000

-### 160: Listening to the Music of TEAM
+## 160: Listening to the Music of TEAM

 [rss](http://feelinggood.libsyn.com/160-listening-to-the-music-of-team)

-<h3>**Introducing Brandon Vance, MD **</h3> <h3>**& Heather Clague, MD**</h3> This podcast features the music of two beloved colleagues, Brandon Vance, MD and Heather Clague MD.
+### **Introducing Brandon Vance, MD ** <h3>**& Heather Clague, MD**

+This podcast features the music of two beloved colleagues, Brandon Vance, MD and Heather Clague MD.
 Brandon and Heather are both certified TEAM-CBT psychiatrists practicing in Oakland, California.
 Brandon is a brilliant multi-instrumentalist and singer / song writer / performer who has transformed his vision of TEAM-CBT into music!
 Heather is brilliant and fun improv acting teacher and performer who is quick in her mind and on her feet!
 Brandon and Heather have performed at David’s annual South San Francisco psychotherapy intensive for the past several years, and we are delighted to bring them to you up close and personal today!
 In today’s podcast, they’ll bring you their songs and amazing personal stories.
 And what is super cool is that you can follow the words for the music right here in the show notes.
 **Song #1**
 ** **Heather and Brandon begin with music about a familiar but painful theme for nearly all of us—the feeling of failure, and the belief that we are somehow defective or just “not good enough.”
 Brandon and Heather are extremely talented and successful individuals, but they are not immune from suffering.
 During the podcast, they describe their own painful personal experiences with depression, anxiety, shame, and defectiveness.